 You want to make sure to save all evidence related to the noise complaint.
 Here are some examples of evidence to save:

-- Keep a noise log.
-Take a piece of paper and each time you hear your neighbor making excessive noise, write down the date, time, and a descripton.
+Keep a noise log.
+Take a piece of paper and each time you hear your neighbor making excessive noise, write down the date, time, and a description.
 This would be great to pair with video evidence.